The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 30 September 2018.

 In accordance with the Code and the Directors’ letters of appointment, the Directors will put themselves forward for annual re-election.
 Following recommendations from the Nomination Committee, the Board considers that all Directors continue to be effective, committed to their roles and to have sufficient time available to perform their duties.
 Accordingly, all Directors will seek re-election at the Company’s forthcoming AGM.

-The Company’s AGM will take place at 11.30am on Tuesday, 23 May 2017 at the offices of Numis at The London Stock Exchange Building, 10 Paternoster Square, London, EC4M 7LT.
+The Company’s AGM will take place at 10am on Thursday, 14 February 2019 at the offices of Numis Securities Limited at The London Stock Exchange Building, 10 Paternoster Square, London, EC4M 7LT.
 All shareholders have the opportunity to attend and vote, in person or by proxy, at the AGM.
 The notice of the AGM can be found on the AGM page, and in a booklet that is being issued at the same time as this Report.
 The Notice of the AGM sets out the business of the meeting and an explanatory note on all resolutions.
 Separate resolutions are proposed in respect of each substantive issue.

 The Company has established an Audit Committee, a Nomination Committee, a Remuneration Committee and a Disclosure Committee.
 The Board delegated specific responsibilities to these Committees.
 The role and responsibilities of each Board Committee are set out in formal Terms of Reference, which are available on the Company’s website.
 The Board Committees make recommendations to the Board as they see fit, as contemplated by their Terms of Reference.